Intimate Partner Violence Screening (e-learning module)

 Pavan Zaveri, MD, MEd

-In support of improving patient care, this activity has been planned and implemented by Children’s National Hospital.
-Children’s National Hospital is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
-Children’s National Hospital Accreditation Provider #4008362.
+In support of improving patient care, Children's National Hospital is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+Children’s National Hospital Accreditation Provider# 4008362.

 Credit Designation Statements